Lakehead University Profile

-You can access Lakehead’s Native Access Program, a nine-month, full-time university preparatory program, if you’re an Aboriginal learner who didn’t meet admission requirements but who wants to pursue a university education.
+You can access Lakehead’s Native Access Program, an 8-month, full-time university preparatory program, if you’re an Aboriginal learner who didn’t meet admission requirements but who wants to pursue a university education.

 Native Nurses Entry Program

-If you’re interested in pursuing nursing but didn’t meet the admission requirements, Lakehead’s Native Nurses Entry Program is a nine-month, full-time university preparatory program that will give you the skills and academic preparation you need to gain entry into the four-year degree program.
+If you’re interested in pursuing nursing but didn’t meet the admission requirements, Lakehead’s Native Nurses Entry Program is an 8-month, full-time university preparatory program that will give you the skills and academic preparation you need to gain entry into the 4-year degree program.
 The program is intended to increase the numbers of Aboriginal nurses and to improve health care for Aboriginal communities.

 If you are interested in transferring to Lakehead from another university or college, Lakehead’s website gives you helpful information on its credit transfer policies and supports.
-You can also check out your eligibility for course transfers through ONCAT, an organization that provides information on credit transfers in Ontario.
+You can also check out your eligibility for course transfers through the Ontario Council on Articulation and Transfer (ONCAT), an organization that provides information on credit transfers in Ontario.

 Academic Programs and Supports